 Not sure if this is related or has already been reported, but the auto tracing tool also leaves gaps and overlaps with a difference between the points of around 1e-15 or so.

-#6 Updated by Andreas Wicht 9 months ago
+#6 Updated by Andreas Wicht about 1 year ago

 - Status changed from Feedback to Open